Table of contents

 <script src="/static/script.js" type="text/javascript"></script>

-Download /static/script.js
+Download /static/script.js:

 curl http://localhost:8000/static/script.js